Dongfeng Mengshi: CSK-181

-CSK-181 is the new generation of light tactical vehicle developed by Dongfeng for PLA.
-CSK-181 is based on CSK-141 with one driver, one weapon station operator as co-driver with eight infantry seats.
-The variant has improved satellite communication capability, longer range night-vision cameras and most importantly, Mine-Resistant Ambush Protection capability.
-All CSK-181 are equipped with a remote-controlled turret, which can be mounted with machine guns, anti-tank missile and grenade launchers.
-The vehicle is in service as of 2020.
+CSK-181 is the new generation of 4×4 light tactical vehicles developed by Dongfeng for the PLA.
+It is based on the CSK-141 and features one driver, one weapon station operator as a co-driver, and eight infantry seats.
+This variant has improved satellite communication capabilities, longer-range night-vision cameras, and, most importantly, Mine-Resistant Ambush Protection capability.
+All CSK-181 vehicles are equipped with a remote-controlled turret that can be mounted with machine guns, anti-tank missiles, and grenade launchers.
+The vehicle has been in service since 2020.